neewamp/dataMiningHomework/README.md

 ------------------------------------------------------------------------------------------
 I am now using require 'file.pl' structure to resolve perl's bullshit.
 As a requirement for me to do this, I have a return 1; statement at the bottom of tools.pl and task.pl.
 When I pulled this morning, it wasn't working, but I removed some junk from myown tools.pl file I accidently left in there, and now it's working.
 If someone could check the output that would be siick.
 -Matt

+I will take hard a hard copy, except the document of each one collaborations and biology significance